danmanners/personal-website/content/posts/2022-01-kubernetes-endpoint-objects.md

 ![WikiJS Screenshot](/static/images/posts/2022-01-kubernetes-endpoint-objects/wikijs.png)

 Longer answer: It definitely works, and latency from my house, over the internet, and back seems to be pretty consistently under 12ms.
+Not bad at all, especially considering how many hops there are!

 Are there other possible challenges or issues I'm not aware of today?
 Absolutely.
 Is there perhaps an even better way to do things?
 Very well may be!
 Does this work quite easily, _AND_ allow me to easily manage everything through GitOps?
 Yes, absolutely.